Solicitation of Nominations

 ILAB/OCFT will perform a preliminary administrative review to determine the sufficiency of all submitted application packages relative to the Submission Requirements listed in Section 4 of this announcement.
 A panel of ILAB/OCFT representatives will conduct a substantive review of the nominations received relative to the criteria listed in Section 3 and will identify a short list of candidates to be considered.
 ILAB will perform a secondary review to determine the semi-finalists.
 The Secretary of Labor will conduct the final review and select the award recipient.

 The awardee will be notified of selection via the contact person identified in the application package at least four weeks prior to the presentation of the award.
-The Department of Labor anticipates that the award ceremony will be held in late 2018 at a location to be determined by the Secretary of Labor.
+The Department of Labor anticipates that the award ceremony will be held in fall 2019 at a location to be determined by the Secretary of Labor.

 We are very interested in your thoughts and suggestions about your experience in preparing and filing this nomination packet for the United States Department of Labor's Iqbal Masih Award for the Elimination of Child Labor.
 Your comments will be very useful to ILAB/OCFT in making improvements in our solicitation for nominations for this award in subsequent years.
 All comments are strictly voluntary and strictly private.
 We would appreciate your taking a few minutes to tell us--for example, whether you thought the instructions were sufficiently clear; what you liked or disliked; what worked or didn't work; whether it satisfied your need for information or if it didn't, or anything else that you think is important for us to know.
 Your comments will be most helpful if you can be very specific in relating your experience.
 Please send any comments you have to email@example.com or via mail to the U.S. Department of Labor, Office of Child Labor, Forced Labor, and Human Trafficking, Room S-5317, 200 Constitution Avenue, NW, Washington, DC 20210.